The bi-graded structure of Symmetric Algebras with applications to Rees rings: Introduction.

 One readily sees that $\mathcal A = {\mathrm H}^0_{\mathfrak m}({\rm Sym}(I)) = 0 :_{{\rm Sym}(I)} {\mathfrak m}^{\infty}$.
 A presentation of the symmetric algebra is well understood, ${\rm Sym}(I) \simeq B/(g_1, g_2)$, where

 The polynomials $g_i$ are homogeneous of bi-degree $(d_i,1)$ and together they form a $B$-regular sequence.
-The symmetric algebra $\Sym(I)$, the Rees algebra $\mathcal R$, and the ideal $\mathcal A$ of $\Sym(I)$ which defines $\mathcal R$ all are naturally equipped with two gradings: the $T$-grading and the $(x,y)$-grading.
+The symmetric algebra $\Sym(I)$, the Rees algebra $\mathcal R$, and the ideal $\mathcal A$ of $\Sym(I)$ that defines $\mathcal R$ all are naturally equipped with two gradings: the $T$-grading and the $xy$-grading.
 Both gradings play crucial roles in our work.
 The $T$-grading is often used in the study of symmetric algebras and Rees algebras.
-For example, an ideal is said to have ``linear type'' if all of the defining equations of the Rees algebra have $T$-degree $1$.
-Ideals of linear type are much studied in the literature; see, for example \cite{HSV83,H86,HRZ,HM}.
+For example, an ideal is said to be of ``linear type'' if $\mathcal A=0$, which means that the defining ideal $\mathcal J$ of the Rees algebra is generated by polynomials of $T$-degree $1$.
+Ideals of linear type are much studied in the literature; see, for example \cite{H80, V, HSV83,H86,HRZ, L}.
 Much of our work is focused on the $xy$-grading.
-We view $\mathcal A$ as $\bigoplus\mathcal A_i$, where $\mathcal A_i$ is the $S$-submodule of $\mathcal A$ which consists of all elements homogeneous in $x$ and $y$ of degree $i$; in other words, $\mathcal A_i=\bigoplus_j\mathcal A_{(i,j)}$.
-One major advantage of this decomposition is the fact that $\mathcal A_i$ is non-zero for only a finitely many values of $i$.
-Both gradings come into to play in the proof of Theorem \ref{claudia}, which is one of the main results of the paper.
-In Theorem \ref{claudia} we identify the degrees of the minimal generators of each $\mathcal A_i$.
+We view $\mathcal A$ as $\, \bigoplus\mathcal A_i$, where $\mathcal A_i$ is the $S$-submodule of $\mathcal A$ which consists of all elements homogeneous in $x$ and $y$ of degree $i$; in other words, $\mathcal A_i=\bigoplus_j\mathcal A_{(i,j)}$.
+One major advantage of this decomposition is the fact that $\mathcal A_i$ is non-zero for only finitely many values of $i$.
+Both gradings come into play in the proof of Theorem \ref{claudia}, which is one of the main results of the paper.
+In Theorem \ref{claudia} we identify the degrees of the minimal generators of each $\mathcal A_i$ in the range $i \ge d_1-1$ (see also Table \ref{table}).
 In particular, for each fixed $i$ we must determine the minimum value of $j$ for which $\mathcal A_{i,j}$ is not zero.
-Curiously enough, the key point in our proof is that we consider a graded strand of $\mathcal A$ with $j$-fixed and $i$ varying.
+Curiously enough, the key point in our proof is that we revert to the $T$-grading for this.

 The mathematics that sets the present project in motion is due to Jouanolou \cite{jo,jo96}; see also Bus\'e \cite{bu}.
 Jouanolou proved that the multiplication map gives a perfect pairing of $S$-modules for $\delta=d-2$.
 Jouanolou uses Morley forms to exhibit dual bases for the modules of (\ref{J}).
 The perfect pairing (\ref{J}) shows that the $S$-module structure of $\mathcal A_i$ is completely determined by the $S$-module structure of $\operatorname{Sym}(I)_{\delta-i}$.
 The symmetric algebra $\operatorname{Sym}(I)$ is a complete intersection defined by the regular sequence $g_1,g_2$; so, the $S$-module structure of $\operatorname{Sym}(I)_{\delta-i}$ depends on the relationship between $\delta-i$, $d_1$, and $d_2$.